Most of us have experienced muscle tightness at some point in our lives, which can be a frustrating issue.

 How To Relieve Neck Muscle Tightness?

-The Forward and Backward Tilt exercise is a great exercise to improve posture.
+The Forward and Backward Tilt exercise is a great exercise to improve posture and reduce muscle tension.
 Tilt your head forward, hold it for 10 seconds, and then tilt it back while holding it for 10 seconds.

 Repeat this exercise 10-15 times.

-The Side Tilt is an excellent way to stretch out your neck and relieve tension, especially in the morning when you wake up.
+The Side Tilt is an excellent way to stretch out your neck and relieve tension of muscle stiffness, especially in the morning when you wake up.